 Teaching methods used

-The integration of the specialized engineering program (PIS) and the grande école program (PGE) into engineering courses up to the M2 master's level is achieved through tutorials, practical work, or student R&D projects related to materials science and technology.
+The integration of the Specialized Engineering Program (PIS) and the Grande École Program (PGE) into engineering curricula up to the Master of Science ) level is achieved through tutorials, laboratory sessions, or student R&D projects related to materials science and technology.

-The courses encourage students to use the equipment in specific teaching sessions in one or more disciplines such as mechanics, materials technology, or processes.
+The courses are designed to encourage students to use the equipment during specific instructional sessions in one or more disciplines such as mechanics, materials technology, or processes.

-plasma cutting machine First-year PGE students will benefit from demonstrations, while second-year students will directly operate the machine during practical work and PJT2A projects.
-PIS students will benefit from more in-depth teaching on this technology as part of the Materials Technology course or as part of their projects.
+plasma cutting machine First-year PGE students will attend demonstrations, while second-year students will operate the machine directly during practical sessions and PJT2A projects.
+Students in the PIS track will receive more in-depth instruction on this technology as part of the Materials Technology course or through their projects.

 Augmented mechanical analysis platform for the industry of the future

-- Projects specifically focused on research in the field of experimental mechanics or materials.
+- Research-oriented projects in the fields of experimental mechanics or materials science.
 These projects, involving 4 to 5 students, will also provide an opportunity to apply scientific project management skills.

-- A 4-hour demonstration practical on mechanical characterization methods as part of mechanics or materials courses.
+- A 4-hour demonstration lab on mechanical characterization methods as part of mechanics or materials science courses.

 The PGE program:

-- The fundamental teaching unit (UEF) "Solid Mechanics" in the first year in the form of a 4-hour practical on "methods of measuring deformations by image correlation and other means";
+- The first-year core course (UEF) “Solid Mechanics” for first-year students in the form of a 4-hour lab on “methods for measuring deformations using image correlation and other techniques”;

-- The "Advanced Materials" UEF in the second year in the form of a 4-hour practical on "elasto-plastic behavior laws and identification."
+- The “Advanced Materials” UEF for second-year students in the form of a 4-hour lab on “laws of elastoplastic behavior and identification.”

-The national AM²S master's program and third-year PGE and student expertise at the Lille and Châlons-en-Champagne campuses:
+The national Master of Science program and third-year PGE expertise for students at the Lille and Châlons-en-Champagne campuses:

-- The "Experimental methods for material and mechanical characterization" course, in the form of a 4-hour practical.
+- The course unit “Experimental methods for material and mechanical characterization,” in the form of a 4-hour lab.

 Continuing education:

-- The possibility of continuing education requested by companies concerned with these issues is being considered.
+- The possibility of offering continuing education requested by companies concerned with these issues is being considered.

 Promoting technology to the general public